MiguelMontealegre/MiguelMontealegre/README.md

     Based in Pereira Colombia 🇨🇴<br>
     Software Engineer with extensive experience in software development, I have consistently delivered impactful solutions across a range of industries.
 My expertise spans full-stack development, machine learning, and DevOps, where I have successfully designed and implemented scalable, high-performance systems that address complex technical challenges.
 <br><br>
-I specialize in architecting end-to-end solutions, building robust backend services, creating dynamic front-end interfaces, and leveraging cutting-edge machine learning techniques to innovate and optimize workflows.
+I specialize in architecting end to end solutions, building robust backend services, creating dynamic front-end interfaces, and leveraging cutting-edge machine learning techniques to innovate and optimize workflows.
   </em>
 </p>